- About Missouri S&T

 Since his retirement from Oregon Tech, Maples has worked as a freelance copy editor for Cambridge University Press.
 In 2016, he was named an honorary alumnus of Oregon Tech.

-Dr. Maples has three children, and is married to Sara Marcus, who works as a managing editor for Cambridge University Press.
+Dr. Maples has three children, and is married to Sara Marcus.
 Sara’s background is in geology and paleontology, and she has worked a diverse variety of jobs, including as a materials engineer for the Kansas Department of Transportation.
 Sara enjoys volunteering, and while living in Oregon she served on the Assistance League of Klamath Basin board as vice president of strategic planning as well as serving a term as president.
 She enjoys skiing, swimming, horseback riding, and reading.
 Chris and Sara both enjoy watching sports, getting outside to hit rocks with hammers and to collect fossils, and walking on beaches to check out sedimentary structures and shells.
 They have three cats.